New Orleans East: History

 Three identical interchanges along I-10 east of Paris Road were constructed in anticipation of the new town.
 The Michoud Boulevard exit uses one of these interchanges, but two of the three were never used.
 The prominent "New Orleans East" cast-concrete sign just west of the Michoud Boulevard exit was fabricated circa 1980 during the final attempt at developing this huge tract.
 Much of this land later became the Bayou Sauvage National Wildlife Refuge, the largest urban wildlife refuge in the United States.
 Though the "New Orleans East" new town development was never realized, by the 1970s its name had been adopted by many New Orleanians to refer to all of New Orleans east of the Industrial Canal and north of MRGO.

-A new international airport for New Orleans was also envisioned for the far eastern portion of area on several occasions.
+A new international airport for New Orleans was also envisioned for the far eastern portion of the area on several occasions.
 In the late 1960s, formal government-sponsored studies were undertaken to evaluate the feasibility of relocating New Orleans International Airport to a new site, contemporaneous with similar efforts that were ultimately successful in Houston (George Bush Intercontinental Airport) and Dallas (Dallas/Fort Worth International Airport).
 This attempt got as far as recommending a specific runway configuration and site in eastern New Orleans; a man-made island was to be created south of I-10 and north of U.S. Route 90 in a bay of Lake Pontchartrain.
 However, in the early 1970s it was decided that the current airport should be expanded instead.
 New Orleans Mayor Sidney Barthelemy, in office from 1986 to 1994, later reintroduced the idea of building a new international airport for the city, with consideration given to other sites in eastern New Orleans, as well as on the Northshore in suburban St. Tammany Parish.
 Facing strong opposition from environmentalists, the Times-Picayune and many residents of eastern New Orleans, Barthelemy's idea came to nothing.